dougeby/IntuneDocs/intune/get-support.md

 2. Choose the **Admin** tile.
 3. On the left, under **Support**, choose **Service requests**.
 Then you can review your requests.

 Our initial responses to support requests depend on the severity of the issue.
 For the most severe issues, our first response for Professional customers is within two hours.
 For Premier Support customers, the response varies according to your support agreement.
-These are cases where:
+These can include:

 - One or more services aren’t accessible or are unusable.
-- Production, operations, or deployment deadlines are severely affected, or there will be a severe impact on production or profitability.
+- Production, operations, or deployment deadlines are severely affected, or there is a severe impact on production or profitability.
 - Multiple users or services are affected.

 For moderately severe issues, our first response for Professional customers is within four hours.
 For Premier Support customers, the response varies according to your support agreement.
-These are cases where:
+These cases include:

 - The service is usable but is not functioning as well as usual.
 - The situation has moderate business impact and can be dealt with during business hours.
 - A single user, customer, or service is partially affected.

 For other issues, our first response for Professional customers  is within eight hours.
 For Premier Support customers, the response varies according to your support agreement.
-These are cases where:
+These cases include:

 - The situation has minimal business impact.
 - The issue is important but does not have an immediate, significant service or productivity impact for the customer.